-The feast of the Holy Name of Jesus and is a Double of the Second Class.
-The Vigils of the Epiphany is commemorated in the Office and at Mass.
+The feast of the Holy Name of Jesus and is a feast of Double of the Second Class rank.
+The Vigil of the Epiphany is commemorated in the Office and at Mass.
 The liturgical colour of the day is white.
 This feast takes the place of the second 'vacant' Sunday after the Nativity or, when no Sunday falls between the Circumcision and the Epiphany, it is kept on January 2nd.
 The feast was granted to the Franciscan Order in 1530 to be kept on 14th January.
 In 1721 the feast was extended to the Universal Calendar to be kept on the second Sunday after the Epiphany.
 Following the 1911-13 reform the feast was moved to the Sunday between the Circumcision and Epiphany or kept on January 2nd if no such Sunday occurred.
 In the Sarum Rite the feast was kept on August 7th - that date still appears in the Calendar of the Book of Common Prayer.

 At the Hours the antiphons from Lauds are sung in the usual order with the festal psalms.
 The Doxologies of the hymns at the Little Hours are changed in honour of the Incarnation, Jesu, tibi sit gloria etc. At Prime (Pss.
 53, 118i & 118ii) the short lesson is proper, Omne quodcumque.